dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 Editors Note: Fill this section
 ~~~~~~~~~~~~~~~~~~~~~~~
- Since the EAP-TLS server is typically connected to the Internet, it SHOULD support validating the peer certificate using RFC 3280 [RFC3280] compliant path validation, including the ability to retrieve intermediate certificates that may be necessary to validate the peer certificate.
+ Since the EAP-EDHOC server is typically connected to the Internet, it SHOULD support validating the peer certificate using RFC 3280 [RFC3280] compliant path validation, including the ability to retrieve intermediate certificates that may be necessary to validate the peer certificate.
 For details, see Section 4.2.2.1 of [RFC3280].

-   Where the EAP-TLS server is unable to retrieve intermediate certificates, either it will need to be pre-configured with the necessary intermediate certificates to complete path validation or it will rely on the EAP-TLS peer to provide this information as part of the TLS handshake (see Section 7.4.6 of [RFC4346]).
+   Where the EAP-EDHOC server is unable to retrieve intermediate certificates, either it will need to be pre-configured with the necessary intermediate certificates to complete path validation or it will rely on the EAP-EDHOC peer to provide this information as part of the EDHOC exchange.

-   In contrast to the EAP-TLS server, the EAP-TLS peer may not have Internet connectivity.
-Therefore, the EAP-TLS server SHOULD provide its entire certificate chain minus the root to facilitate certificate validation by the peer.
-The EAP-TLS peer SHOULD support validating the server certificate using RFC 3280 [RFC3280] compliant path validation.
+   In contrast to the EAP-EDHOC server, the EAP-EDHOC peer may not have Internet connectivity.
+Therefore, the EAP-EDHOC server SHOULD provide its entire certificate chain minus the root to facilitate certificate validation by the peer.
+The EAP-EDHOC peer SHOULD support validating the server certificate using RFC 3280 [RFC3280] compliant path validation.

-   Once a TLS session is established, EAP-TLS peer and server implementations MUST validate that the identities represented in the certificate are appropriate and authorized for use with EAP-TLS.
+   Once a EDHOC session is established, EAP-EDHOC peer and server implementations MUST validate that the identities represented in the certificate are appropriate and authorized for use with EAP-EDHOC.
 The authorization process makes use of the contents of the certificates as well as other contextual information.
-While authorization requirements will vary from deployment to deployment, it is RECOMMENDED that implementations be able to authorize based on the EAP-TLS Peer-Id and Server-Id determined as described in Section 5.2.
+While authorization requirements will vary from deployment to deployment, it is RECOMMENDED that implementations be able to authorize based on the EAP-EDHOC Peer-Id and Server-Id determined as described in Section {{peer-identities}}.

-   In the case of the EAP-TLS peer, this involves ensuring that the certificate presented by the EAP-TLS server was intended to be used as a server certificate.
+   In the case of the EAP-EDHOC peer, this involves ensuring that the certificate presented by the EAP-EDHOC server was intended to be used as a server certificate.
 Implementations SHOULD use the Extended Key Usage (see Section 4.2.1.13 of [RFC3280]) extension and ensure that at least one of the following is true: